timothyleerussell/brutalize/README.md

 Get your own faux Brutalist Website redesign in 3 easy steps.

-Automated layout inspired by the spirit of [Brutalist Websites](http://brutalistwebsites.com/)
+Automated re-layout inspired by the spirit of [Brutalist Websites](http://brutalistwebsites.com/)

 ##Example: